MobSF/docs/docker_options.md

 **Docker Compose Configuration for MobSF**

-This configuration sets up a multi-container environment for running MobSF with PostgreSQL and Nginx.
+This configuration runs MobSF with PostgreSQL as the database, Nginx as the reverse proxy, and supports asynchronous scans using DjangoQ2.

 Services: